SexVar/Section-I/README.md

+This is Section I of an incomplete multi-part project.
+The introduction is [here](https://github.com/SexVar/Intro).

-This section is incomplete: the figures 2-4 are not yet inserted.
+This section is incomplete: figures 2-4 are not yet inserted.

 # Section I: Simulation Studies